csound-flossmanual/csound-floss/book/02-f-print.md

       String = "a"
       //initialize trigger for puts()
       kTrigger init 1
-      //printout when kTrigger is 1 and changed puts(String,kTrigger)
+      //printout when kTrigger is larger than zero and changed puts(String,kTrigger)
-      //change string randomly
+      //change string randomly and increase trigger
       kValue = rnd:k(1)
       if kValue > 0.999 then
         kTrigger += 1